zfrohardt/phase-3-ruby-oo-object-relationships-kickstarter-lab/README.md

 However, if we introduce a third class in between Project and Backer, we can establish a _has many through_ relationship in both directions!

-We can call this class ProjectBacker &mdash; each instance of ProjectBacker will represent an association between a single backer and a single project.
+We can call this class ProjectBacker — each instance of ProjectBacker will represent an association between a single backer and a single project.
 A ProjectBacker, therefore, belongs to one Backer and one Project.
 ProjectBacker, in essence, acts as a _join_ between Project and Backer.
 It allows us to